maiah/synth/README.md

 synth
 =====

-Simple, fast, and efficient [Dart](http://dartlang.org) web developement framework.
+Simple, minimal, and efficient [Dart](http://dartlang.org) web developement framework.

 Note: This is still a work in progress.